morganoleary/studio-booking-site/README.md

 ## Fork Repository

+Forking a repository allows you to create a copy to GitHub, and any changes made will not affect the original repository:

+- Within GitHub, navigate to the repository page you are going to fork
+- Click "Fork" on the top right corner of the page
+- Wait for the copy to be created and you are then redirected to the forked repository

 ## Clone Repository

+Cloning a repository allows you to create a local copy of a repository on your machine:

+- Within GitHub, navigate to the repository you are wanting to clone
+- Click the green "<>Code" button
+- Within the "Local" tab, copy the HTTPS url
+- In your IDE, open Git Bash and type in 'git clone' followed by the pasted url just copied from GitHub.
+Ex: git clone https://example.com/repository/project
+- The clone has been created on your local machine

 # Credits
 - Student support on Slack was very helpful setting up database configurations in the settings.py file.